Everything You Need To Know About Postpartum Depression

 ----

-How does Postpartum Depression happen
+How does Postpartum Depression happen?

-• The rapid changes in hormones during the postpartum period and the inability to flush them out postpartum
+• The rapid changes in hormones during the postpartum period and the inability to flush them out postpartum i.e. low progesterone/high estrogen

 • Thyroid insufficiency (The thyroid can go from Hyperthyroid to Hypothyroidism 2-5 months after birth)